A cost-benefit analysis of cross-lingual transfer methods: Experiments

 \subsection{Dataset Translation}

 In this work, we compare two translation approaches to evaluate our models.
-In the first approach, which we refer to as \textit{open-source}, we use translation models from \citet{TiedemannThottingal:EAMT2020}, which are trained using the Marian-NMT framework~\citep{mariannmt}.
+In the first approach, which we refer to as \textit{open-source}, we use translation models from \citet{TiedemannThottingal:EAMT2020}, which were trained using the Marian-NMT framework~\citep{mariannmt}.
 Marian-NMT is a neural machine translation framework originally written in C++ for fast training and translation.
-We use the following models available at HuggingFace~\citep{hf}: \texttt{Helsinki-NLP/opus-mt-en-ROMANCE} for translating from English to Portuguese and \texttt{Helsinki-NLP/opus-mt-ROMANCE-en} for translating from Portuguese to English.
-We refer to those models as \textit{open-source}.
-We later compare their costs to cloud translation services, which we refer to as \textit{commercial}, we use the Google Translate API.
+We use the following models available at HuggingFace~\citep{hf}: \texttt{Helsinki-NLP/opus-mt-en-ROMANCE} for translating from English to Portuguese, \texttt{Helsinki-NLP/opus-mt-en-de} for translating from English to German and \texttt{Helsinki-NLP/opus-mt-en-vi} for translating from English to Vietnamese.
+In the second approach, which we refer to as \textit{commercial}, we use the Google Translate API.

-Each dataset has its own input-output format, text size, and annotation style.
-Thus, we use a different translation method for each, as described below.
+Each task has its own input-output format, text size and annotation style.
+Thus, we use a different translation method for each task, as described below.

-\textbf{QA datasets:} We adapted the translation approach used to create the XQuAD dataset~\citep{artetxe2019}, in which human translators were asked to translate the context keeping special characters inserted to mark the answer span.
-We translate both context and questions of SQuAD and FaQuAD datasets following a similar procedure in an automatic manner.
+\textbf{QA datasets:} We adapted the translation approach used to create the XQuAD dataset~\citep{artetxe2019}, in which human translators were asked to translate the context keeping special symbols inserted to mark the answer span.
+We translate both context and questions following a similar procedure, but in an automatic manner.
 To ensure that the final answer is contained within the context, we do not translate the answer separately.
 Instead, we mark its beginning and end in the context paragraph using special delimiter symbols (e.g. \texttt{<answer\_start>} and \texttt{<answer\_end>}).
 We then translate the context expecting the model to keep these symbols in the correct positions during translation.
 We finally extract the answer and the position of the answer span from the translated text based on these delimiters.
 See Figure~\ref{fig:nq} for an example.